 He has presented numerous driver and administrative trainings on the local, state and national levels.

 Chris’s passion lies with helping others in the pupil transportation industry.
 From driver training to administrative mentoring, Chris loves to help others learn and grow while also continuing to broaden his knowledge base within pupil transportation.

 - Preparation: How will you prepare for a potential fatal wreck?
-This includes mental and physical focus of one's self and staff, prep for an emergency.
+This includes mental and physical focus of one's self and staff.

 - Action: Knowing what to do, when to do, and how to do when you are thrown into the emergency.

 - Response: How to properly respond and help emergency authorities, OSHA, Department of Education, district/location authorities.

 - Decompression: Techniques to take care of yourself, your family, and your staff.

 - Will be prepared to focus on the emergency at hand, delegate necessary and unnecessary items to proper staff/officials.

 - Will know proper and accepted action of what to do, when to do, and how to do with various emergency protocols and procedures.